MarChurra/Cybersecurity/README.md

 # Cybersecurity Journal
-My own notes for my learning journey in cybersecurity
+- My own notes and lab solutions, for my learning journey in cybersecurity

-For anyone interested, I will be following these courses, before attempting COMPTIA Security+
+- For anyone interested, I will be following these courses, before attempting COMPTIA Security+

-  -Review Network+ Study Content (better networking fundamentals)

-  -OverTheWire (Linux)
+  - OverTheWire (Linux)

-  -Introduction to Cybersecurity by Cisco

-  -Junior Cybersecurity Analyst by Cisco
+  - Junior Cybersecurity Analyst by Cisco

-  -Microsoft Security Operations Analyst

-  -TryHackMe (Courses + Labs)
+  - TryHackMe (Courses + Labs)

-  -HackTheBox (Labs)
+  - HackTheBox (Labs)

-  -Setup of an Homelab for SOC operations demo